keirp/keirp.github.io/_pages/about.md

 In 2023, I was a student researcher at Google working on data efficiency for LLMs with the Gemini and Blueshift teams.

-My research interests lie in AI reasoning.
+My research interests lie in AI reasoning and decision-making.
 Research highlights include:

 - **Automatic prompt engineering** (resulting in a popular [prompting trick that gives insight into the psychology of GPT](https://twitter.com/karpathy/status/1624847051426234368)).
 - **OpenWebMath**, a dataset of all the mathematical documents on Common Crawl, and **Llemma**, the best open language model for mathematical reasoning.